AmberDiehl1/Horiseon-Diversity-Inclusion-Mission/README.md

 - Why did you build this project?
 To make Horiseons webpage accesible for all perspective clients regardless of physical limitations.

 - What problem does it solve?
-To grant the ability for deaf and/or blind to ability to utilize Horiseons webpage and increase search engine traffic with the inclusive initiative.
+To grant the ability for deaf and/or blind to utilize Horiseons webpage and increase search engine traffic with the inclusive initiative.

 - What did you learn?
 I learned that there are a lot of finite details that can literally make or break your reputation when it comes to inclusivity of all.
 I also learned that finite details can make or break your code as well.